bassyboi/Tornado-ground-scoring/README.md

 days) contains at least one entry that falls within the AOI buffer, the full Sentinel processing pipeline runs and writes both
 GeoJSON (`docs/data/changes.geojson`) and KML (`docs/data/changes.kml`) outputs.
 If no storm events are found, the command skips the expensive remote sensing steps, clears previous change layers by writing empty GeoJSON/KML stubs, and exits with a message indicating that no storm day was detected.
+In `auto` mode the backfill search keeps extending the post window until it reaches the earliest/latest catalog event that also satisfies the AOI and hazard filters, so new reports are picked up as soon as they appear in the scraped feed.

 When the optional `scrape` block is configured, the pipeline automatically queries the Iowa Environmental Mesonet (IEM) Local Storm Reports feed (`provider: iem_lsr`) for the AOI bounds before each run.
 The `lookback_days` and `lookahead_days` keys